stephentown42/Perceptual_Constancy_for_Vowels/README.md

 * Visualize activity of individual neurons

 ### Decoding stimulus features and future behavior from neural activity
-* Read the introduction describing the motivation and design of decoders for the current study in the <a href="./decoding_neural_activity/ReadMe.md">ReadMe</a>
+* Start with the <a href="./decoding_neural_activity/ReadMe.md">ReadMe</a> that introduces the motivation and design of decoders for the current study.
 * Decode sounds presented to listeners from individual neuron activity (Script)
 * Predict future choices of listeners from individual neuron activity (Script)
 * Decode sounds presented to listeners from activity of neural populations (Script)